dongjh20/MSH-MCCT/README.md

-# Multi Source Human-in-the-loop Mixed Cloud Control Testbed (MSH-MCCT)
+# Multi-Source Human-in-the-loop Mixed Cloud Control Testbed (MSH-MCCT)

 <!--课题组网站链接-->
 [![tsinghua-svm-thicv](https://img.shields.io/badge/Tsinghua_University-THICV-brightgreen)](https://www.labxing.com/thicv)

-In this project, we present demo videos for our Connected and Autonomous Vehicles (CAVs) testing platform, Multi Source Human-in-the-loop Mixed Cloud Control Testbed (MSH-MCCT), developed based on a new notion of Mixed Digital Twin (mixedDT).
+In this project, we present demo videos for our Connected and Autonomous Vehicles (CAVs) testing platform, Multi-Source Human-in-the-loop Mixed Cloud Control Testbed (MSH-MCCT), developed based on a new notion of Mixed Digital Twin (mixedDT).

 ## The notion of mixedDT
 By introducing Mixed Reality into classical DT, mixedDT bridges the physical and virtual spaces into an unified, integrated one, where physical entities coexist and interact with virtual entities via their digital counterparts.